Washington DC Counseling License Requirements

 3. Get licensed to practice counseling in Washington DC.

 The final step towards becoming a professional counselor is to become licensed by the correct body in Washington DC.
-The Washington DC Board of Professional Counseling issues licenses for mental health counselors and addiction counselors; the Washington DC Board of Marriage and Family Therapy licenses marriage and family therapists; and the Washington DC Office of the State Superintendent of Education is responsible for school counselor credentials.
+The Washington DC Board of Professional Counseling (the Board) issues licenses for mental health counselors and addiction counselors; the Washington DC Board of Marriage and Family Therapy (the Board) licenses marriage and family therapists; and the Washington DC Office of the State Superintendent of Education (OSSE) is responsible for school counselor credentials.
 Continue reading our guide to learn more.

 Licensed Professional Counselor (LPC) Licensing Process

-To become a mental health counselor in Washington DC, you must be approved as a Licensed Professional Counselor (LPC) by the Washington DC Board of Professional Counseling.
+To become a mental health counselor in Washington DC, you must be approved as a Licensed Professional Counselor (LPC) by the Washington DC Board of Professional Counseling (the Board).
 Washington DC LPCs assess, identify, and treat mental, emotional, and behavioral conditions that interfere with mental health and wellness; daily tasks may include interviewing and diagnosing mental disorders using the Diagnostic and Statistical Manual, providing counseling and psychotherapy services, and developing treatment goals.
 For more about a career in professional counseling, read our mental health counselor career guide.
 LPCs in DC must have a 60-credit master’s degree in counseling or a related field; a 48-credit degree is acceptable to earn a provisional license but all additional credits must be completed before applying for full LPC licensure.
-CACREP-accredited counseling programs are preapproved by the Board and other programs must meet coursework requirements.
+Council for the Accreditation of Counseling and Related Educational Programs (CACREP)-accredited counseling programs are preapproved by the Board and other programs must meet coursework requirements.

 1. Complete a criminal background check.

 The Board requires all prospective counselors to complete fingerprint and background checks before beginning the licensure process.
-You must first pay the $50 fee online (as of September 2019) and then schedule an appointment to have your fingerprints taken.
-Ensure you bring government-issued ID with you to verify your identity at the appointment.
+You must first pay the $50 fee online (as of January 2023) and then schedule an appointment to have your fingerprints taken.
+You must bring a government-issued ID with you to verify your identity at the appointment.

 2. Pass the National Counselor Examination (NCE).